 So he would rather divert the assets to his children or grandchildren (for example), who would hopefully:

 (a) be able to make better use of them; and

 (b) be many years from their own estates being liable to Inheritance Tax, being a generation or two younger.

 This is a common situation where a Deed of Variation for a Will is the solution.
-They can of course also be used where Inheritance Tax is not an issue, in order to divert a legacy to someone else.
+They can also be used where Inheritance Tax is not an issue, to divert a legacy to someone else.